oasis-tcs/odata-openapi/doc/FAQ.md

 # Frequently Asked Questions

+Examples for typical questions on how to fine-tune the generated OpenAPI descriptions.

+The examples here do not cover the full list of [supported annotions](Annotations.md).

 ## How do I suppress GET (list and by-key) on an entity set?

 To suppress both types of GET requests to an entity set, annotate it with